unicode-org/icu4x/docs/design/properties_code_point_trie.md

 ### Notes About Properties

 As [it is defined](https://www.unicode.org/reports/tr44/#General_Category_Values), the General_Category property of a code point "provides for the most general classification of that code point.
 It is usually determined based on the primary characteristic of the assigned character for that code point.
 For example, is the character a letter, a mark, a number, punctuation, or a symbol, and if so, of what type?"
 In the same section 5.7.1 of UAX #44, a table lists 30 single-category property values, as well as a few special multi-category property values (`LC`, `L`, `M`, `N`, `P`, `S`, `Z`, `C`) representing the union of multiple single-category values.
 For example, the long name of the value `N` is `Number`, which is the union of `Nd` (`Decimal_Number`), `Nl` (`Letter_Number`), and `No` (`Other_Number`).
-Each code point belongs to exactly one single-category property value for GeneralCategory, and it may belong to one or more of the multi-category values.
+Each code point belongs to exactly one single-category property value for GeneralCategory, and it belongs to one or more of the multi-category values.
 The multi-category values are handy for scenarios requiring "is the character a letter or number" style predicates.

 The [Lead_Canonical_Combining_Class](https://unicode-org.github.io/icu-docs/apidoc/dev/icu4c/uchar_8h.html#ae40d616419e74ecc7c80a9febab03199a686db169e8d6dc82233ebdfdee777b5a) and [Trail_Canonical_Combining_Class](https://unicode-org.github.io/icu-docs/apidoc/dev/icu4c/uchar_8h.html#ae40d616419e74ecc7c80a9febab03199a477985deea2b2c42f3af4c7174c60d6c) properties are ICU-specific properties that are useful for the implementation of algorithms.
 They are likely not generally useful for end-users.